Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 You can swap coconut oil for butter to keep these dairy free.
 Don’t forget about dairy free chocolate chips – I love these!
 Or, try these dairy free blueberry muffins!

-If you’re looking for vegan gluten free zucchini muffins, you can make this recipe work for you.
-While I didn’t test these as vegan, I would think using flax eggs would work similarly in these healthy almond flour muffins.
+I didn’t test these as vegan, I would think using flax eggs would work similarly to make these vegan gluten-free zucchini muffins.

 plate with 7 almond flour muffins and ingredients around